alexbusol/SimplePic/README.md

 </p>
 <br>
 <br>
-## I created this app while learning IOS development.
-It's not intended to be used for commercial purpose.
+<h3 align="center">I created this app while learning IOS development.
+It's not intended to be used for commercial purpose.</h3>